PennLINC/CuBIDS/docs/example.rst

 of CuBIDS, here we apply the software to a small example dataset that is included in the software’s GitHub repository for testing purposes.
 This dataset can be found at LINK TO TOY DATASET HERE!!!!!!!

-Although DataLad is an optional dependency of CuBIDS, we us it in this example to demonstrate the version control curation capabilities of CuBIDS.
+Although DataLad is an optional dependency of CuBIDS, we use it in this example to demonstrate the version control curation capabilities of CuBIDS.
 For the purposes of this walkthrough, the path to this example dataset is ``~/BIDS_Dataset.``